Skip to navigation Skip to content

 Check if the customer is an Australian citizen relying on a Qualifying Residence Exemption to qualify for payment + Read more ...

 Australian citizens do not require a visa to be recorded.
-However, if a customer is an Australian citizen but is relying on a Qualifying Residence Exemption (QRE) to qualify for payment (e.g. former refugee visa granted to a person who is now an Australian citizen but has only 4 years residence in Australia), they may not qualify for payment (e.g. Age Pension) unless the previous visa subclass is recorded.
+However, if an Australian citizen is relying on a Qualifying Residence Exemption (QRE) to qualify for payment (e.g. former refugee visa granted to a person who is now an Australian citizen but has only 4 years residence in Australia), they may not qualify for payment (e.g. Age Pension) unless the previous visa subclass is recorded.

 Is the customer an Australian citizen who requires a former visa status to qualify for payment?